Modi targets Sonia Gandhi over Italian marines case

 NEW DELHI Narendra Modi launched a direct attack on rival Sonia Gandhi on Monday, suggesting she had sought to shield Italian marines accused of killing two Indian fishermen in a case that has strained ties with Italy.

-Gandhi is Italian-born and Modi's Hindu nationalist party has in the past questioned her credentials to lead the country.
+Gandhi is Italian-born and Modi's Hindu nationalist Bharatiya Janata Party (BJP) party has in the past questioned her credentials to lead the country.
 Such attacks have since ceased and the powerful head of the Congress is accepted as an Indian.

 But in a campaign speech ahead of next week's election, Modi appeared to rake up her foreign origins again as he questioned the government's handling of the 2012 case involving the Italian marines who are facing trial in India.